 Unlike many of the giant food corporations in the news these days, these folks start from a position of ethical responsibility and concern for the environment and work their way back.
 Just take a look at how many artisans use alternative energy sources.
 Peddler’s Creamery uses bicycle power to churn ice cream, and Quenemoen’s company BjornQorn uses solar power to make its popcorn, to name just a few.
 Maine Beer Company co-founder Daniel Kleban tells Quartz he installed solar panels—at a financial loss—“because it was the right thing to do.”

-The thing is, artisanal food-making is not a vanity pursuit, nor is it the hobby of well-heeled hipsters.
 This new school of artisans believes in their craft, and they believe in the sense of community really good food can create.
 “I’m running a brewery because I love the idea of owning a small business that works closely with the community,” Evan Williams of Glass Bottom Brewery tells Quartz.
 It’s good for building brand loyalty, but it also can pay off financially.
 When the brewery needed sheep to mow their hops (yes, real sheep), they didn’t turn to traditional investors but instead to their customers, who funded the initiative themselves.
 Not surprisingly, Kleban says he and his co-founder brother are “not out for world domination” but instead want to “treat our employees well, treat the stuff we produce well, and treat our communities well.”

 That mandate also means a commitment to higher-quality ingredients, a hallmark trait you’ll find in most artisan food.
 Take chocolate: Big corporations have been accused of using lower-quality beans and paying farmers below-market rate for their hard work.
 American bean-to-bar makers like Taza and Amano, on the other hand, actually visit their farmers, searching for the best beans in the world to use in their products and paying what industry experts say is often a much more fair price.
 Seneca Klassen, the owner of Lonohana Chocolate, actually grows the high-quality cacao that he uses in his chocolate himself.
 That’s why his bars are worth every penny of that $14.

-This new school of artisans believes in their craft, and they believe in the sense of community really good food can create.
 Not that food artisans aren’t getting something out of it, too.
 Many of the newest generation of entrepreneurs are millennials who are putting their money where their mouth is, literally.
 Matt Tolnick was working at a “pretty run-of-the-mill evil job in litigation” when he left to found Lawless Jerky; Sam Lehr left a “high-powered law firm” in Washington DC to start Muchomas Chocolate.
 And despite stereotypes about lazy young people, these business owners work hard.
 Really hard.
 “It’s an 8-to-8 lifestyle, not 9-to-5,” Williams notes.

 Of course, all of this emphasis on small-batch, handmade, buzzword-worthy food means that you have to be a discerning customer.
 Not everyone who claims to be an artisan is, since there are no legal requirements to use the word.
 That’s why you’ll find “artisanal” soda from Pepsi, “small-batch” beer from MillerCoors and Anheuser-Busch, and even “hand-tossed” pizza with manufactured imperfections from Pizza Hut.